 The essential elements of the Society are spirituality, friendship, and service.
 We aspire to live the gospel message and to grow spiritually by serving Christ in our neighbors in need with love, respect, hope, and joy, and by working to shape a more just and compassionate society.

 VIEW OUR ANNUAL REPORT

 The food pantry is located behind St. Joseph Church at 142 Lincoln Rd, Lincoln MA.
 Our clients can choose from a large variety of non-perishable items, paper goods, bakery items, as well as refrigerated and frozen foods.
 In addition we provide lots of fresh fruits and vegetables.
 The Food Pantry is open twice a month.
-In April 2020 103 households, 230 clients were registered at the pantry and had used the pantry within the last few months.
-We give out approximately 7,000 pounds of food every month.
+In December 2020, 122 households, 299 clients were registered at the pantry and had used the pantry within the last year.
+We give out approximately 11,000 pounds of food every month.
 Even though most of the food comes from the Greater Boston Food Bank, we are very grateful for the much-needed donations we receive from parishioners of our parish, including the children at the 9 AM Mass, and members of the Weston and Lincoln communities.
 Donelan’s in Lincoln donates bread and bakery items, and First Parish in Lincoln, the Food Project and Land’s Sake donate vegetables to us.

 Emergency Financial Help